 - Support groups let you talk to others who are trying to quit or have already quit.
 It may be helpful to speak with others about how they quit.

 - Avoid situations, people, and places that tempt you to smoke.
 Go to nonsmoking places, such as libraries or restaurants.
 Understand what tempts you and try to avoid these things.

 - Keep your hands busy.
 Hold things such as a stress ball or pen.
-Keep lollipops, gum, or toothpicks in your mouth to distract you from your cravings.

 - Reward yourself when you resist your cravings.
 Rewards will motivate you and help you stay positive.